wellrestedphp/wellrested/docs/source/dependency-injection.rst

 Dependency Injection
 ====================

-Here are a few strategies for how to make a dependency injection container availble to middleware with WellRESTed.
+Here are a few strategies for how to make a dependency injection container available to middleware with WellRESTed.

 Request Attribute
 ^^^^^^^^^^^^^^^^^

 ``Psr\Http\Message\ServerRequestInterface`` provides "attributes" that allow you attach arbitrary data to a request.
-You can use this to make your dependcy container available to any dispatched middleware.
+You can use this to make your dependency container available to any dispatched middleware.

-When you instatiate a ``WellRESTed\Server``, you can provide an array of attributes that the server will add to the request.
+When you instantiate a ``WellRESTed\Server``, you can provide an array of attributes that the server will add to the request.

 .. code-block:: php